poetic/html-to-react-converter/README.TODO.md

 # TODO

 - NEXT:
-  - a pure plugin system
-  - a bootstrap plugin to provide skeletion for other plugins
+  - the bootstrap plugin to provide skeletion for other plugins

 - stage 1: convert files into react components
   - import all the config files, parse as config ( not part of plugin )